 - A. The tuition remission benefit is available to biological children, adopted children, legally dependent stepchildren, or any other qualified dependent as determined by HR, under age 25 and unmarried, of regular employees and non-regular employees in a term appointment. - a.
 The student's status and the employee's employment status on the college's census date (currently the third Friday of the semester or last day to add or register for summer session courses) will determine participation eligibility. - b.
 If the employee's status changes before the census date, the student will no longer be eligible, and the charges will be recalculated. - 1.
-If the student reaches his/her 25th birthday before the census date, the student will no longer be eligible, and the charges will be recalculated.

-- B. Students must be enrolled in undergraduate or graduate courses (eligible for undergraduate or graduate tuition) at SENMC or any accredited college or university. - C. Courses eligible for a grade will be included in this program; audited courses and challenged credits will be excluded. - D. Students will be allowed a one-time probation period should they fail to successfully complete courses covered by the tuition remission benefit with a grade point of 2.5 (C+) or above.
-Any future courses unsuccessfully completed semesters with a grade point of 2.5 (C+) or above will result in loss of benefit. - E. It is the student's responsibility to inform the Office of Financial Aid of a student's participation in this program.
+If the student reaches his/her 25th birthday before the census date, the student will no longer be eligible, and the charges will be recalculated. - B. Students must be enrolled at SENMC. - C. Courses eligible for a grade will be included in this program; audited courses and challenged credits will be excluded. - D. The student must remain in good academic standing to continue to receive the benefit in a subsequent semester. - E. It is the student's responsibility to inform the Office of Financial Aid of a student's participation in this program.
 A reduction of the student's financial aid package may result from the reduced tuition.
-Information on the possible effect of this program on the student's financial aid package should be obtained from the student's financial aid advisor prior to submission of the Tuition Remission form. - F. All eligible dependents enrolled at SENMC will automatically be granted the benefit upon request, with properly submitted documentation, except those receiving the Lottery Scholarship or who otherwise do not meet the eligibility criteria.
+Information on the possible effect of this program on the student's financial aid package should be obtained from the student's financial aid advisor prior to submission of the Tuition Remission form.

+F. All eligible dependents enrolled at SENMC will automatically be granted the benefit upon request, with properly submitted documentation, except those receiving the Lottery Scholarship or who otherwise do not meet the eligibility criteria.